Phate6660/term/README.md

 Features:
 1. It is fairly minimal.
-2. The the settings are hard-coded.
+2. The settings are hard-coded.
 3. I'm starting to realize that these might not be features for most people.

 Note: You might have to take a look through the source and change what you want.</br>